 You can even schedule reminders for yourself.
 That prospect may not reply, so you create an alert to check back in for three days in the future.

 Who would Superman be without his cape and suit?
 To grow your business as quickly as possible, you need the right tools.
-Add these nine to your arsenal, and watch your efficiency skyrocket.
+Add these nine to your arsenal, or check out these apps for startups, to watch your efficiency skyrocket.

 Editor's note: Claire Murdough contributed to a previous version of this article.